 We may also look at the data you provide us with to make sure we are giving you the best possible support.

-We hold your personal information securely and will only use it in ways that meet data protection principles, the GDPR, our data protection and confidentiality policies and our ethical principles (you will find these in the British Association for Counsellors and Psychotherapists Ethical Framework for the Counselling Professions: July 2018).
+We hold your personal information securely and will only use it in ways that meet data protection principles from current law, the GDPR, our data protection and confidentiality policies and our ethical principles (you will find these in the British Association for Counsellors and Psychotherapists Ethical Framework for the Counselling Professions: July 2018).
 We are aware that this has some very adult information in it, so if you would like to know more please ask your counsellor or us.
 We want you to know that we take our responsibilities seriously and we will look after your personal information carefully.